 What to Pair with the Potatoes

 Pairing duck fat fried potatoes with duck is the pretty obvious choice.
-Especially perfectly seared duck breasts.
+Especially perfectly seared duck breasts (our this sous vide duck breast version).
 Not only were they just made for each other, but you can just saute the potatoes up in the duck fat that was rendered from the duck.
 But really, duck fat fried potatoes go with just about anything from a burger to a steak to poached eggs.

 They would even be amazing as an appetizer with a homemade aioli to dip in.